Please drag & drop 3 more SECTION elements to below this section. If you enable sections 6 and 7, you must drag and drop 5 more SECTION elements.

 Our Justice Workgroups are outward focused in serving the needs of the community of Santa Fe and the wider world.
 The Justice Council meets the first Thursday of each month from 6-8 pm for a Zoom meeting.

-Afghan Resettlement: Contact Gale Wasserman Esperanza (Community Partner Emeritus): Contact Cheryl Ancell.
+Afghan Resettlement: Contact Gale Wasserman Esperanza (Community Partner): Contact Cheryl Ancell.

 Never forget that justice is what love looks like in public.—Cornel West |